notaryproject/specifications/specs/trust-store-trust-policy.md

 1. **Validate Authentic Timestamp:**
     1. If under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509):
         1. If [`sufficient and necessary conditions to trigger timestamp countersignature verification`](./trust-store-trust-policy.md/#timestamp-countersignature-verification-details) is satisfied, perform timestamp countersignature verification:
+            1. Check if the unsigned attribute `Timestamp Signature` is present and not empty.
+If not present or empty, fail this step.
             1. Verify the timestamp countersignature and validate the `TSTInfo` based on [RFC 3161](https://datatracker.ietf.org/doc/html/rfc3161) and [RFC-5816](https://datatracker.ietf.org/doc/html/rfc5816).
             1. Validate that the timestamp hash in `TSTInfo.messageImprint` matches the hash of the signature to which the timestamp was applied.
             1. Validate that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).